CYPRUS'S COFFEE CULTURE ENGRAINED INTO CYPRIOT CULTURE

 THE STORY OF THE WATER

-A glass of ice cold water always accompanies every cup of coffee and most Cypriots pour a little of this water into their coffee before drinking it.
+A glass of ice cold water always accompanies every cup of coffee.
+Most Cypriots pour a little of this water into their coffee before drinking it.
 This has become an island wide custom, but most do not know the real reason behind this formality.
-If asked, most will say that water is poured into the coffee to cool it down before drinking or that the water balances the strong coffee taste, but the origins of this custom lie elsewhere and are quite sinister in nature.
-During the reign of the Ottoman’s, poison was often used to dispose of adversaries and coffee was the perfect way of administering it.
+If asked, most will say that water is poured into the coffee to cool it down before drinking.
+Others will say that the water balances the strong coffee taste but the origins of this custom lie elsewhere and are quite sinister in nature.
+During the reign of the Ottoman’s, poison was often used to dispose of adversaries.
+Coffee became the preferred way of administering it.
 The poison used was tasteless and odourless, and once administered was slow and deadly.
-It was later discovered that water was the only way of detecting the poison, so coffee drinkers began to pour a little water into their cup before drinking it, and if the coffee was tainted with the poison, it would turn green.
-As time went on, this practise stopped for obvious reasons, but Cypriots today still pour a little water into their coffee without really knowing why!
+It was later discovered that water was the only way of detecting the poison.
+This meant that coffee drinkers began to pour a little water into their cup before drinking it.
+If the coffee was tainted then it would turn green.
+As time went on, this practice stopped for obvious reasons, but Cypriots today still pour a little water into their coffee without really knowing why!

 FORTUNE TELLING

-The Ottomans, along with their coffee, also brought Tasseography to the island, and this is another reason why Cyprus coffee is deeply engrained into Cypriot culture.
-This form of fortune-telling came hand in hand with the coffee and has now existed on the island for centuries.
-Cup readers use the coffee grounds left at the bottom of the coffee cup to predict future events.
-In order to achieve a reading, the cup must be turned over into the saucer to cool after the coffee has been drunk.
-After a few minutes, the cup reader interprets the patterns created by the coffee grounds telling the drinker what lies for them ahead!
+The Ottomans, along with their coffee, also brought TASSEOGRAPHY to the island.
+This form of fortune-telling came hand in hand with coffee and has now existed on the island for centuries.
+This is another reason why Cyprus coffee is deeply engrained into Cypriot culture.
+Cup readers use the coffee grounds left at the bottom of the coffee cup to predict future events based on their interpretation of the shapes.
+In order to achieve a reading, the cup must be turned over into the saucer to cool after the coffee has been drank.
+After a few minutes, the cup reader interprets the patterns created by the coffee grounds telling the drinker what lies ahead for them!
+Drinking Cyprus coffee is a popular tradition that stands as a symbol of both hospitality and friendship throughout the island.
+This is firmly illustrated by not only the ‘KAFENIEON’ but also the modern Coffee shops that regularly serve as popular gathering places for locals on the island to socialise and enjoy a cup of coffee or two.